Explanation of programs/events/etc.

 Yearbook: The PTA often buys some yearbooks for later resale, and we usually make back anything we spent.
 Usually parents can also buy directly from the yearbook company we partner with, which is additional revenue for us.

 Passthrough *: Anything in the budget that's labeled as a passthrough means the PTA does not get or give any money.
 We're just a conduit for the money, since sometimes the school isn't allowed to do certain things that the PTA is allowed to do.
-An example of this is Boosterthon.
+An example of this was the first Boosterthon.